craftablescience/VPKEdit/INSTALL.md

 > ln -s /path/to/standalone/vpkedit ~/.local/bin/vpkedit
 > ```
 >
-> With the symlink in place, updating your standalone install will automatically update the binary on the PATH.
+> With the symlink in place, updating your standalone install will automatically update the binaries on the PATH.

 There are two ways of *installing* VPKEdit specific to the following distros: